adityashrm21/adityashrm21.github.io/_posts/2019-01-05-Image-Compression.md

     return img
 ```

 We implemented image quantization using the quantize and dequantize functions below.
-The quantize function takes in an image and, using the pixels as examples and the 3 colour channels as features, runs $k$-means clustering on the data with $2^b$ clusters for some hyperparameter $b$.
+The quantize function takes in an image and, using the pixels as examples and the 3 colour channels as features, runs $$k$$-means clustering on the data with $$2^b$$ clusters for some hyperparameter $$b$$.
 The code stores the cluster means and returns the cluster assignments.
 The dequantize function returns a version of the image (the same size as the original) where each pixel's original colour is replaced with the nearest prototype colour.

 To understand why this is compression, consider the original image space.
-Say the image can take on the values $0,1,\ldots,254,255$ in each colour channel.
-Since $2^8=256$ this means we need 8 bits to represent each colour channel, for a total of 24 bits per pixel.
-Using our method, we are restricting each pixel to only take on one of $2^b$ colour values.
-In other words, we are compressing each pixel from a 24-bit colour representation to a $b$-bit colour representation by picking the $2^b$ prototype colours that are "most representative" given the content of the image.
+Say the image can take on the values $$0,1,\ldots,254,255$$ in each colour channel.
+Since $$2^8=256$$ this means we need 8 bits to represent each colour channel, for a total of 24 bits per pixel.
+Using our method, we are restricting each pixel to only take on one of $$2^b$$ colour values.
+In other words, we are compressing each pixel from a 24-bit colour representation to a $$b$$-bit colour representation by picking the $$2^b$$ prototype colours that are "most representative" given the content of the image.
 The above implementation uses `KMeans` implementation from the `scikit-learn` library in Python.

 Here are some sample compression images for different values of the hyperparameter `b`: